-Trains only connect to Wilmington every two hours because Delaware Transit Corporation (DTC) pays SEPTA for Delaware service and DTC doesn't currently have $2m to spare for a major upgrade.
-The other half of trains simply stop and sit at Marcus Hook, PA (the state border).
-The State of Delaware, via the Delaware Department of Transportation, must provide a $2M annual funding increase to DTC in order to improve train service to Wilmington.
+Trains only connect to Wilmington (and Claymont) every two hours because Delaware Transit Corporation (DTC) pays SEPTA for train service in Delaware.
+DTC currently pays SEPTA enough to connect roughly half of all trains to Delaware, which is where most riders are trying to go.
+The other half of trains simply stop and sit at Marcus Hook, PA (the state border) before turning around to return to Philadelphia.

 Why Delawareans should care:

 Improving SEPTA access will provide an economic boost for Delaware's largest city (pop.
 72,000).
 Wilmington has burgeoning live/work districts in its picturesque downtown and riverfront areas that surround the train station.
 The riverfront area alone has 5,000 jobs and 1,200 residents.
 The areas that surround the train station are adding hundreds of residential units and are ideally suited for still more growth.

 Local leaders in Wilmington aim to attract 5,000 new residents in 5 years and are primarily focused on young professionals.
 Frequent train connections to Philadelphia provide an enormous amenity for this demographic.

 Wilmington has 52,000 jobs squeezed into 11 square miles.
 Many of these jobs are career-track positions at multi-national corporations, and virtually all are within walking distance to the train station.
 Philadelphians need better access to good jobs, and these jobs happen to be right in Philadelphia's back yard.

 Also, Wilmington is gorgeous.
 Philadelphians, do yourselves a favor and visit more often.
 Just don't be surprised when you return to Philly with a heavy dose of riverfront envy.